dotnet/runtime/docs/project/list-of-diagnostics.md

         * `<Compile Include="$(CommonPath)System\Obsoletions.cs" Link="Common\System\Obsoletions.cs" />`
 * Annotate `ref` files using the hard-coded strings copied from `Obsoletions.cs`
     * This matches our general pattern of `ref` files using hard-coded attribute strings
     * Example: `[System.ObsoleteAttribute("The UTF-7 encoding is insecure and should not be used.
-Consider using UTF-8.", DiagnosticId = "SYSLIB0001", UrlFormat = "https://aka.ms/dotnet-warnings/{0}")]`
+Consider using UTF-8 instead.", DiagnosticId = "SYSLIB0001", UrlFormat = "https://aka.ms/dotnet-warnings/{0}")]`
 * If the library builds against downlevel targets earlier than .NET 5.0, then add an internal copy of `ObsoleteAttribute`
     * The compiler recognizes internal implementations of `ObsoleteAttribute` to enable the `DiagnosticId` and `UrlFormat` properties to light up downlevel
     * An MSBuild property can be added to the project's first `<PropertyGroup>` to achieve this easily